black-2000/Real-terrain-data/README.md

 # Real terrain data

+## A Principal Direction-guided Local Voxelization Structural Feature Approach for Point Cloud Registration

+This dataset is presented by paper "A Principal Direction-guided Local Voxelization Structural Feature Approach for Point Cloud Registration" submitted to The Photogrammetric Record.

-The dataset can be downloaded at the following link：https://drive.google.com/drive/folders/1-1yUFEdWyem9pqLmfJC0mVddBU5M5MVz?usp=drive_link
+It can be downloaded at the following link：https://drive.google.com/drive/folders/1-1yUFEdWyem9pqLmfJC0mVddBU5M5MVz?usp=drive_link

 Detailed data in the Real Terrain Data